shurrey/Blackboard-docsSite/standards/LTI/tutorials/py-lti-1p3.md

 ---
 layout: post
 title: "pyLTI1p3"
-purple-text-title: "Using the pyLTI1p3 Library with Blackboard Learn"
 id: standards-lti-tutorials-pylti1p3
 categories: Standards
 author: Scott Hurrey
 ---

+# Using the pyLTI1p3 Library with Blackboard Learn
 LTI 1.3 is a much better, much more secure option for integrating one application with another in a standard way.
 Python is an industry-standard language and is in use by many Blackboard institutions for building integrations.
 The purpose of this document is to demonstrate how to use the [pyLTI1p3](https://pypi.org/project/PyLTI1p3) library, built by [Dmitry Viskov](https://github.com/dmitry-viskov) to easily integrate a Python application with Blackboard Learn's Ultra Experience.
 For the purposes of this demonstration, we will use Dmitry's [pylti1.3 flask example](https://github.com/dmitry-viskov/pylti1.3-flask-example).

 ### About The Project